Vireo Health International, Inc. (VREOF) CEO Kyle Kingsley on Q3 2020 Results - Earnings Call Transcript

 Kyle Kingsley

 Yes.
-Then they think of the credit facility is tranched out and the other warrants re-price with each subsequent tranche.
+When I think of the credit facility it’s tranched out and the other warrants re-price with each subsequent tranche.
 So we liked that character of it.
-One of the main drivers for us kind of pulling the trigger, there was growth opportunities and places like New York I looked across all of our core markets and there is little question that we have opportunity for additional scaling, places like New York you have grossly undersized cultivation capacity when you look at the transition to adult use, depending on the exact timing, it's a big opportunity for us.
+One of the main drivers for us kind of pulling the trigger, there was growth opportunities in places like New York; I looked across all of our core markets and there is little question that we have opportunity for additional scaling, places like New York you have grossly undersized cultivation capacity when you look at the transition to adult use, depending on the exact timing, it's a big opportunity for us.

-And you hit it on the head that does really open doors for us as far as a further expansion in places like New York and frankly, any core market that's transitioning without use, but New York is a primary focus.
+And you hit it on the head that does really open doors for us as far as a further expansion in places like New York and frankly, any core market that's transitioning with adult use, but New York is a primary focus.

 Operator